mModule/guide_hma/BlackList.md

 # Create A Blacklist Template

-You should be on the HMA Home tab at this point, if not, please open it from your app drawer
+You should be on the HMA Home tab at this point, if not, please open HMA from your app drawer

 ## Template Creation